agosmou/Pico/README.md

-# Pico
-Record your food experiences!
+# Pico - Record your food experiences!

-#
-Create a clone and launch the server and client on your localhost

 ##
 Built using PERN stack